 (c) shall correctly balance those accounts at the end of each month.

+Penalty for this subsection: a fine of $25 000.

 (2) Every entry in the records of accounts deferred to in subsection (1) kept at any place of business of the licensee shall be deemed, unless the contrary is proved, to have been made by or with the authority of the debt collector.

-(3) A person who contravenes any of the provisions of this section is guilty an offence against this Act.
+[(3) deleted]

+[Section 17 amended: No. 25 of 2019 s.
+23.]

 18. Inspection of records

 (1) All books and records of accounts or other written records that are required to be kept under this Act by a licensee, shall at all reasonable times be open to inspection by any person duly authorised in writing in that behalf by the Minister either generally or in any particular case.